 e) Advising

-Providing advice to the chair, project leaders, and convenors on procedures associated with the progression of projects.
+Providing advice to the Chair, Project Leaders, and Convenors on procedures associated with the progression of projects.

-In all circumstances, each secretariat shall work in close liaison with the chair of its technical committee or subcommittee.
-The secretariat and the chair are jointly responsible for the effective management of the committee.
+In all circumstances, each secretariat shall work in close liaison with the Chair of its committee.
+The secretariat and the Chair are jointly responsible for the effective management of the committee.

-The secretariat of a technical committee shall maintain close contact with the office of the CEO and with the members of the technical committee regarding its activities, including those of its subcommittees and working groups.
+The secretariat of a technical committee shall maintain close contact with the Office of the CEO and with the members of the technical committee regarding its activities, including those of its subcommittees and working groups.

-The secretariat of a subcommittee shall maintain close contact with the secretariat of the parent technical committee and as necessary with the office of the CEO.
+The secretariat of a subcommittee shall maintain close contact with the secretariat of the parent technical committee and as necessary with the Office of the CEO.
 It shall also maintain contact with the members of the subcommittee regarding its activities, including those of its working groups.

-The secretariat of a technical committee or subcommittee shall update in conjunction with the office of the CEO the record of the status of the membership of the committee.
+The secretariat of a committee shall update in conjunction with the Office of the CEO the record of the status of the membership of the committee.

-The office of the CEO shall also maintain a register of the membership of its working groups.
+The Office of the CEO shall also maintain a register of the membership of its working groups.

 Member bodies are encouraged to establish twinning arrangements between a secretariat and a twinned secretariat with a limit of one twinned secretariat per committee.
 The lead partner will hold the secretariat and the twinned partner the twinned secretariat.
 Twinned secretariats shall be from member bodies holding P-membership in the committee concerned (either directly or via a twinning arrangement).
-The same rules apply for the allocation of secretariats and twinned secretariats, as well as secretaries and twinned secretaries.
-The delineation of responsibilities shall be decided by mutual agreement between the member bodies concerned, and recorded in the twinning agreement, with the committee members and the office of the CEO being informed accordingly.
+The same rules apply for the allocation of secretariats and twinned secretariats, as well as Secretaries/Committee Managers and twinned Secretaries/Committee Managers.
+The delineation of responsibilities shall be decided by mutual agreement between the member bodies concerned, and recorded in the twinning agreement, with the committee members and the Office of the CEO being informed accordingly.

 For more information on twinnings, see Annex ST for the Twinning Policy.